-Figure 11, Figure 12 and Figure 13 shows the apparent density of the briquettes.
-The apparent density of the briquettes can be represented with high accuracy ($R^2 > 84$ %) for all three binders by a quadratic model as a function of the mixture composition.
-The apparent density of the briquettes is in the range of 3.4 g cm-3 to 3.7 g cm-3 for the binding agent bentonite, in the range of 3.3 to 3.5 g cm-3 for the binding agent starch and in the range of 3.1 to 3.3 g cm-3 for cellulose.
-Thus, higher apparent densities are achieved with the inorganic binder than with the two organic binders.
-But this does not correspond to the porosity of the briquettes due to the higher weight of the inorganic binder particles.
-When using the binder starch, the apparent density is mainly dependent on the binder content.
-For a low binder content of 3 wt% the highest apparent densities are achieved.
-When using bentonite as a binder, the apparent density is determined by the water content.
-For a high water content of more than 5 wt% the highest apparent densities are achieved.
-For cellulose as a binder the Fe-carrier content is decisive.
-A high content of Fe-carrier results in a high apparent density.
+Figure 8.
+Shatter strength S{20} in percentage of the briquettes with bentonite.

+as a binder, the apparent density is determined by the water content.
+For a high water content of more than 5 wt%, the highest apparent densities are achieved.
+For cellulose as a binder, the Fe-carrier content is decisive.
+A high content of Fe carrier results in a high apparent density.
 As a result, the apparent density for the three binders investigated behaves differently.
-The bulk density of the briquetting mixtures of Fe-carrier, binder and water are similar for all mixtures (1.6 - 1.8 g cm-3) and do not correlate with the apparent density of briquettes.
+The bulk density of the briquetting mixtures of Fe carrier, binder, and water are similar for all mixtures ($1.6-1.8 \text{ g cm}^{-3}$) and do not correlate with the apparent density of briquettes.
 Bentonite is a silicate with a low melting temperature.
-The particles are encased by the bentonite, the silicate components melt and thus contract the particles, increasing the apparent density of the briquettes in the Midrex® shaft ^[19].
-The lower apparent density of briquettes containing starch and cellulose can be explained by the lower weight of the macromolecular binder particles in the first place.
+The particles are encased by the bentonite, the silicate components melt, and thus contract the particles, increasing the apparent density of briquettes in the Midrex shaft.^[19] The lower apparent density of briquettes steel resear containing starch and cellulose can be explained by the lower weight of the macromolecular binder particles in the first place.
 These binders promote plastic compaction as they act like a lubricant.
-It therefore can be assumed that they lead to less pore volume of the briquettes despite the fact of a lower apparent density.
+It, therefore, can be assumed that they lead to less pore volume of the briquettes despite the fact of a lower apparent density.